Consultants on Workers Comp Classification Codes, Experience Modifiers, Payroll Audits, & More

 Colorado

-This is another NCCI state.
-Colorado used to have a competitive state fund, but that state fund has been transformed into an insurance company that competes with other insurers.
 In Colorado, all public and private employers with one or more full or part-time workers must either purchase Workers Compensation insurance or be approved for self-insurance (which, as in most states, is only feasible for larger employers.)
 There are a few exceptions to this, including:

 o Certain casual maintenance or repair work performed for a business for under $2,000 per calendar year